shidcoin/shidcoin.github.io/index.md

 Tell your friends, share SHID with them, make shidded memes.
 Work with crypto jesus John Mcafee, mention Elon Musk a bunch on Twitter.

-[Automated Market Makers](https://medium.com/multi-io/automated-market-makers-amm-breakdown-d3338f027230) are what determines the price of SHIDDED coin.
+[Automated Market Makers](https://medium.com/multi-io/automated-market-makers-amm-breakdown-d3338f027230) are what determines the price of Shidded coin.
 Automated market makers are smart contracts that create a liquidity pool of ERC-20 tokens, which are automatically traded by an algorithm rather than an order book.
 This effectively replaces a traditional limit order-book with a system where assets can be automatically swapped against the pool's latest price.

-Simply put, the more SHIDDED coins purchased, the higher the price goes.
+Simply put, the more Shidded coins purchased, the higher the price goes.

 ---

 ### How was SHIDDED coin created?

 Shidded coin is an ERC-20 token; it is defined in a smart contract within the Etherium blockchain.
-Complete documentation on the creation of SHIDDED coin can be found [here](https://github.com/shidcoin/SHIDCOIN/blob/main/docs/shid_creation_steps.md).
+Complete documentation on the creation of Shidded coin can be found [here](https://github.com/shidcoin/SHIDCOIN/blob/main/docs/shid_creation_steps.md).
 [Open Zeppelin's ERC-20 token template](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol) was used to generate the Etherium smart contract.
 [Open Zeppelin](https://openzeppelin.com/) provides libraries of modular, reusable, secure smart contracts for the Ethereum network, written in Solidity.
 Please visit the [SHIDCOIN Github page](https://github.com/shidcoin/shidcoin) for further details.